 In the past, new varieties generally derived from chance seedlings.
 Someone would find a seedling, like the apples it produced, and graft it.

 But that’s not going to happen anymore, says Barritt.
 No matter how good some of those chance seedlings are, the process of just chancing across a nice-tasting apple with other commercially desirable features is, well, just too chancy.

 Barritt is trying to speed up the process of finding Washington’s next great apple.
 Since 1994, he has been planting 5,000 young seedlings of known parentage every year.

 My first tasting tour of his grand experiment was of a block of newly ripe Cripps Pink and Arlet crosses.
 Remember, even though hundreds of trees in this block came from the same parents, they are all different, reaching back for various genetic traits that will enable them to better reproduce themselves.
-The result
+The results were boggling.

 Actually, we didn’t stop and taste all that often.
 If the apple was not attractive, Barritt wasn’t interested-because consumers demand a beautiful apple.

 But then he’d grab one.
 “Try this,” he said.

 Interesting, with some tannin.